isomerpages/govtech-corp/_products-and-services/For Citizens/Overview.md

     text-align: center;
     width: calc(33.33% - 20px); /* 20px is the spacing between tiles, and we want 3 tiles in a row */
     margin-bottom: 20px;
-  }
+    transition: border-color 0.3s ease; /* Add a smooth transition for the border color */ }

+  .info-tile:hover {
+    border-color: #007BFF; /* Change the border color on hover */ }

   .row-spacing {